SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

 A file called gmon.out will be created in your run directory.

-3. Use the :program:`gprof` command with the executable name and gmon.out as input to create a readable summary of the timing output.
+3. In the temporary run directory, sse the :program:`gprof` command with the executable name and gmon.out as input to create a readable summary of the timing output.
 Redirect the output to a text file to save it; you can then view this file using :program:`less`.

 .. code-block:: bash